KJaebye/MJCtest/README.md

 Deepmind MuJoCo python bindings `dm_control` is used.

-> Important: OpenAI gym, mujoco-py are not required in this work.
+> Important: OpenAI gym, mujoco-py are not used in this work because mujoco-py was no longer maintained
+> since MuJoCo was acquired by deepmind...Pity...

 - python==3.9
 - mujoco==2.3.0